 Why Accounts Receivable Turnover is Important for Your Business

-The Accounts Receivable Turnover (ART) ratio, also known as the debtor’s turnover ratio measures how efficiently a company is collecting revenue.
+The Accounts Receivable Turnover (ART) ratio, also known as the debtor’s turnover ratio measures how efficiently a company is collecting revenue from its customers or clients.
 Stretched further, it measures how efficiently a company is using its assets.

-You may consider using ART as a "North Star" metric.
-It measures the number of times a year a business collects its average accounts receivables.
-It looks at how effective you are able to provide credit and collect payments in a timely manner.
+You may consider using ART as a "North Star" metric to gauge how effective your business is at managing accounts receivable.
+The ART ratio measures the number of times a year a business collects its average accounts receivables, and how effective you are able to provide credit and collect payments in a timely manner.

 Accounts Receivable Turnover Ratio formula

 ART can be calculated by: